-- Q: what does white light spectrum look like? - Q: what does laser pointer spectrum look like? - Q: what's the spectrum of a neon light? - Q: what's the spectrum of a heated solid filament?
+- Q: what does white light spectrum look like? - Q: what does laser pointer spectrum look like? - Q: what's the spectrum of a neon light? - Q: what's the spectrum of a mercury, hydrogen, helium light? - Q: what's the spectrum of a heated solid filament?